-Elite Endodontics of NH provides sedation dentistry in Hudson and Hooksett, NH.
+Elite Endodontics of NH provides sedation endodontics in Hudson and Hooksett, NH.
 To learn more or schedule an appointment, call 603-882-5455 for our Hudson office and 603-628-2891 for our Hooksett office.

-Although modern root canal therapy is pain-free thanks to local anesthetic and advances in technology, we understand that many patients are nervous about the procedure.
-Whether you have dental anxiety, a lifelong phobia, or you’re simply feeling a bit uneasy, we offer a dental sedation option that will meet your needs.
+Although modern root canal treatment is a pain-free experience thanks to local anesthetic and advances in technology, we understand that many patients are nervous about the procedure.
+Whether you have severe dental anxiety, a lifelong phobia, moderate anxiety, or you're simply feeling a bit uneasy, we offer a sedation options that will meet your needs and ensure your overall health and well-being.
+Our goal is to make your dental care comfortable and stress-free, allowing patients to receive the endodontic procedures they need without fear or discomfort.

 Nitrous Oxide